 - We may share your personally identifiable information with our authorized service providers, for example, those who process credit card transactions for us, or handle our email, or support our web site functionality.
 These companies are authorized to use your personal information only as necessary to provide these services to us.

-- In certain situations, Breasthealth.org may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+- In certain situations, Breasthealth.org may be required to disclose personal data in response to lawful requests by public authorities, including to meet law enforcement requirements.
 We may disclose your personally identifiable information in response to a subpoena or court order, or similar legal process or in response to a request from a law enforcement or other government agency, to establish or exercise our legal rights or to defend against claims.

 - We reserve the right to transfer all personally identifiable information in our possession to a successor organization in the event of a merger, acquisition or a sale of all or a part of our assets.
 You will be notified via email and/or a prominent notice on our web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.